-means the fourth Business Day after each relevant Valuation Day (inclusive).
+means the fourth Business Day after each relevant

+Valuation Day (inclusive).

+"Net Asset Value" or "NAV"

+means the net asset value of the Fund or attributable to a Class (as appropriate) calculated as referred in the section "Net Asset Value and Valuation of Assets" of the Prospectus with the modification set out below.

+"Net Proceeds"

-"Net Asset Value" or "NAV" means the net asset value of the Fund or attributable to a Class (as appropriate) calculated as referred in the section "Net Asset Value and Valuation of Assets" of the Prospectus with the modification set out below.
-"Net Proceeds" means on any Distribution Date: (a) the amount of net income (including interest and other distributions received in respect of the Investments); (b) plus, at the discretion of the Manager, the whole or any part of the realised and un-realised gains net of realized and un-realised losses; (c) minus any fees, expenses and other obligations to be paid by the Fund in respect of such period (including, without limitation, the Management Fee, the Depositary fees, the transactions commissions payable to the Depositary and other fees and expenses to be paid by the Fund during such period).
-"Pre-contractual disclosure" means the ESG disclosure for the Financial Products referred to in Article 8, paragraphs 1, 2 and 2a, of SFDR and Article 6, first paragraph of Regulation (EU) 2020/852 "Redemption Settlement Cut-off" means 5 Business Day after the relevant Dealing Day.
-"Semi-Annual Accounting Date" means 30 June of each year.
-"Subscription Settlement Cut-off" means 1 Business Day after the relevant Dealing Day.
-"SFDR" means Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector, as amended which is part of a broader legislative package under the European Commission's Sustainable Action Plan, which came into effect on 10 March 2021.
-"U.S." means the United States of America.
-"USD" means US Dollars.
+means on any Distribution Date:

+- (a) the amount of net income (including interest and other distributions received in respect of the Investments); - (b) plus, at the discretion of the Manager, the whole or any part of the realised and un-realised gains net of realized and un-realised losses; - (c) minus any fees, expenses and other obligations to be paid by the Fund in respect of such period (including, without limitation, the Management Fee, the Depositary fees, the transactions commissions payable to the Depositary and other fees and expenses to be paid by the Fund during such period).

+"Pre-contractual disclosure"

+means the ESG disclosure for the Financial Products referred to in Article 8, paragraphs 1, 2 and 2a, of SFDR and Article 6, first paragraph of Regulation (EU) 2020/852 means 5 Business Day after the relevant Dealing Day.

+means 30 June of each year.

+means 1 Business Day after the relevant Dealing Day.

+"SFDR"

+means Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector, as amended which is part of a broader legislative package under the European Commission's Sustainable Action Plan, which came into effect on 10 March 2021.

+"U.S."

+means the United States of America.

+"USD"

+means US Dollars.

+"Valuation Day"

-"Valuation Day" means (i) each Friday (if such calendar day is not a Business Day, the next following Business Day (provided that if the last Friday of the month is the last calendar day of such month, the Business Day immediately preceding shall be the Valuation Day) and (ii) each last Business Day of each month or (iii) such day or days as the Directors, in consultation with the Manager, may decide and notify to Shareholders in advance.
-"Valuation Point" means 10 pm (Irish time) on each Valuation Day.
-The Valuation Point could be any other point in time as the Directors, in the Advance of the Valuation Point in time as the Directors, in the Valuation Day.
+means (i) each Friday (if such calendar day is not a Business Day, the next following Business Day (provided that if the last Friday of the month is the last calendar day of such month, the Business Day immediately preceding shall be the Valuation Day) and (ii) each last Business Day of each month or (iii) such day or days as the Directors, in consultation with the Manager, may decide and notify to Shareholders in advance.

-Valuation Point could be any other point in time as the Directors, in consultation with the Manager, may decide and notify to Shareholders in advance and reflect in an updated Supplement.
+means 10 pm (Irish time) on each Valuation Day.
+The Valuation Point could be any other point in time as the Directors, in consultation with the Manager, may decide and notify to Shareholders in advance and reflect in an updated Supplement.